biomedical_data_generator.generate_dataset

 Parameters:

-• cfg – Configuration object defining dataset the structure.
+• cfg (DatasetConfig) – Configuration object defining the dataset structure.
 See DatasetConfig for details.

 Returns: